TheoAcker12/grav-tutorial/pages/02.base-tutorial/02.setup/docs.md

 While most of the default settings for the installation are fine, there are a few we want to change.

-By default, the installation will want to put Grav in a folder (directory) called cms.
+By default, the installation will want to put Grav in a folder (directory) called _cms_.

 ![default installation directory](./default-directory.png)